 What is dental sedation?

 Dental sedation is, by definition, a drug-induced alternate state of consciousness that enables dental treatment.
 More plainly, sedation involves using different substances or medical compounds to relax you for your treatment appointment.
 Patients more commonly request dental sedation for longer, more challenging appointments such as for root canal treatment or dental extractions.
+However, some patients will request sedation for shorter appointments for Dental Cleanings and Dental Fillings.

 The degree of relaxation can differ.
 In some cases (like with nitrous oxide or “laughing gas”), you remain conscious but experience extreme relaxation.
 In other cases, a moderate intravenous sedative can make you feel very “whoozy” such that you are awake but cannot really maintain a conversation.
 At the most extreme end of this spectrum is General Anesthesia, under which your are unconscious.
 Generally, as you get into stronger modes of sedation, your health risks go up.